 By the second trimester, you may finally feel some relief when you hit the hay.
 The second trimester is the best time for you to try and squeeze in as many eight-hour slumbers as possible.

-By your third trimester, you should have no alternative but to sleep on your side.
+By your third trimester, you may have no alternative but to sleep on your side.
 Sleeping on your left side is ideal, as this position will help you to optimize your circulation.
-In turn, your baby will get the nutrients its needs, and your body can function better.3Science Update: Sleeping position during early and mid pregnancy does not affect risk of complications, NIH-funded study suggests – NIH
+In turn, your baby will get the nutrients it needs, and your body can function better.3Science Update: Sleeping position during early and mid pregnancy does not affect risk of complications, NIH-funded study suggests – NIH

 During the last few weeks of pregnancy, heartburn can make things even worse.
 Plus, involuntary contractions in your leg muscles may leave you feeling awake and uncomfortable.
 Pillows may be your best bet when it comes to scoring a much-needed night of sleep.